Kenshin9977/video-dl/README.md

 ### Requirements

 * You need to install both `youtube-dl` and `ffmpeg` manually.
 Most Linux distributions have these in their package manager.
+* In order to use QSV, you must have the `intel-mediasdk` (apt) or `intel-media-sdk` (pacman) package installed.
-* For macOS users, Homebrew has these packages.
+* For macOS users, Homebrew has the `youtube-dl` and `ffmpeg` packages.
+Only software encoding is available.

 ### Installation